AaronJRubin/zukan/README.md

 #Architecture

-This is a statically generated site, built using the Jinja2 template engine for Python, but using Ruby's Rake tool to manage the build process.
+These are statically generated sites, built using the Jinja2 template engine for Python, but using Ruby's Rake tool to manage the build process.
 If you've heard of Jekyll (the Ruby static site generator) or Hyde (the Python static site generator), that's basically the idea, though I don't use either of those technologies directly.
 Rake generates a lot of files when you build this site; so that you don't inadvertently edit a generated file, they are chmodded (chmoded?) to read-only upon generation.

 ##Templates

-Templates are stored in templates/, with the files in templates/pages/ being "full" templates that go into the finished site (in a directory structure that mirrors that of templates/pages/), and the ones in templates/layouts/ and templates/macros/ being... well, layouts and macros.
+Templates are stored in templates/, with the files in templates/sites/{site-name} being "full" templates that go into the finished sites in a directory structure that mirrors that of the {site-name} directories, and the ones in templates/layouts, templates/macros, and template/includes being shared jinja2 layouts, macros, and includes that are accessible to both sites.

 ##Data